Tips for Comic-Con

 • Stay farther out and commute.
 If all you need is a place to sleep and shower, you don’t have to stay downtown.

-• If you can’t get a hotel, or want a closer one, check again in June when deposits are due.
+• If you can’t get a hotel, or want a closer one, check again after deposits become non-refundable.
 Some rooms always free up.

 Right Before